-2.1.1 Validation
+1.2.1 Validation

-Figure 1 illustrates that the normal soundings show a strong correlation of the retrieved (biascorrected) XCO_2 with the TCCON XCO_2 (R = 0.74).
-The glint soundings show a smaller correlation but that is due to the limited range of XCO_2 values due to the fewer TCCON stations available near to the ocean.
+Figure 1 illustrates that the land soundings show a strong correlation of the retrieved (bias-corrected) XCO_2 with the TCCON XCO_2 (R = 0.77).
+The ocean soundings show a similarly high correlation (R = 0.75) despite the limited range of XCO_2 values due to the fewer TCCON stations available near to the ocean.
 This gives us confidence that our bias correction based on the retrieved albedo works correctly and takes out most of the bias.

-Figure 2 shows in detail for each station the remaining bias and standard deviation for the co-located GOSAT-2 soundings for the period between the years 2019 to 2021.
-In the case of normal observations, the station-to-station standard deviation is 0.56 ppm.
-Caltech and Lamont have the largest number of co-locations and dominate the total statistical comparison.
-The largest bias is at Lauder with a remaining bias of over 1.5 ppm.
+Figure 2 shows in detail for each station the remaining bias and standard deviation for the co-located GOSAT-2 soundings for the period between the years 2019 to 2022.
+In the case of land observations, the station-to-station standard deviation is 0.34 ppm.
+Caltech/Edwards and Lamont have the largest number of co-locations and dominate the total statistical comparison.
+Stations Caltech and Edwards are spatially located in the same area.
+The largest bias is at Ny Alesund in Norway which shows a very large bias of over 6 ppm in magnitude.
+This is likely due to the very low number of observations at this high latitude station apparent in the upper left panel of Figure 2.
+Excluding Ny Alesund, the station with the highest bias is Lauder, Oklahoma (US) with a remaining bias of over 1.5 ppm.
 The largest bias in sunglint observations is at Burgos with a bias of 1.25 ppm.
-For sunglint we removed Saga from the comparison as when using the static spatial co-location criterion it only had limited co-located measurements.
+For sunglint we removed Saga from the comparison as when using the static spatial co-location criterion, it only had limited co-located measurements.